Women Experience Worse Problems With Working Memory After Concussions

 Half of the participants had experienced mild traumatic brain injuries from sports, car crashes, falls, and assaults.
 Each person was scanned a month after their injuries and again six weeks later.

 The first round of scans showed that the sections of the brain related to “working memory” were more active in brain-injured men and less-active in brain-injured women when compared to their uninjured peers.
+If the injuries were caused by a workplace accident, the victims may hire a workers comp attorney from a reputable workers compensation law firm to help them seek the compensation and benefits they deserve.
+During the initial workers compensation attorney consultation, your lawyer will be able to evaluate your case and provide you with the appropriate legal advice.

 “Working memory is short-term memory,” Steven Broglio, a brain researcher and director of the NeuroSport Research Laboratory at the University of Michigan in Ann Arbor, explained to Medical Xpress.
 “For example, remembering the price of something when you take it off the shelf and to the register at a store.”